Governance

 Executive Remuneration

-[Remuneration for directors]
+[Remuneration for Directors]

 1. Basic policies

-The remuneration of directors of the Company is designed in accordance with the following policies:
+The remuneration of Directors of the Company is designed in accordance with the following policies:

 • The remuneration plan should be highly linked not only to short-term performance but also to medium- to long-term performance and improvement of corporate value;